rizitis/GitVoyager/README.md

 # GitVoyager
 Is your personal git package manager.
-Explore your repo in github, and download any file or folder/subfolder without clone all repo loccaly.<br>
+Explore your github repo  and download from cli any file or folder/subfolder without clone all repo loccaly.<br>
 Only requirement in a Linux system is jq and and a personal github api access token.<br>

 ## Install
-If you exec `./install.sh` (no sudo , no root) will place GitVoyager in $HOME/.local/bin/<br>
+Just clone or download GitVoyager and command `bash install.sh` (no sudo , no root).
+That will place GitVoyager in $HOME/.local/bin/<br>

 ## SetUp
-0. All **GitVoyager** files must stay in the same folder but a copy of gitv will be in $HOME/.local/bin also (do not delete it).
+0. If you used `install.sh` you are fine, else note that all **GitVoyager** files must stay in the same folder but a copy of the gitv script must be out of parrent folder.
+Example: `$PATH/{gitv,GitVoyager}`
-1. Create (if you dont have) a [github token.](https://github.com/settings/tokens)<br>
+1. Create (if you dont have) a [github token.](https://github.com/settings/tokens) <br>
 Paste your token in plain.txt file and place file in a safe hidden dir of your system.
 Assume: `/home/user/.config/github_token.txt`<br>
-2. GitVoyager has a conf file stored in   `$HOME/.local/bin/GitVoyager/gitv.conf` After installation finish you must edit `gitv.conf`.<br>
+2. GitVoyager has a conf file stored in.   `$HOME/.local/bin/GitVoyager/gitv.conf` After installation finish you must edit `gitv.conf`. <br>
+Open it with a text editor or command: `gitv setup`

 ```
 #*************************************#